 22.3.21 PLCP receive procedure

 A typical PLCP receive procedure is shown in Figure 22-23 for VHT format.
 A typical state machine implementation of the receive PLCP is given in Figure 22-24.
 This receive procedure and state machine do not describe the operation of optional features, such as STBC.
-If the detected format indicates a non-HT PPDU format, refer to the receive procedure and state machine in Clause 17.
+If the detected format indicates a NON_HT format PPDU, refer to the receive procedure and state machine in Clause 17.